marano/blog/_posts/2015-03-09-sublime-protips-for-front-enders.markdown

 ## First of all

-To start with this post, make sure you have Package Control installed and if you haven't don't worry, it's pretty easy to install, just follow this [link](https://packagecontrol.io/installation).
+Before you start, make sure you have Package Control installed and if you haven't don't worry, it's pretty easy to install, just follow this [link](https://packagecontrol.io/installation).

 After installed you need to be familiarized with this command: `CMD` (or `CTRL` in case you are a Windows user) + `Shift` + `P`.
 With this you`ll be able to search and install all packages that I'll show here.